2023 ASUW ELECTION COMPLAINTS

 LISTING AND CLASSIFYING A VIOLATION

-- Tamper or alter any official election material or ballot without authorization
+3. Tampering or altering any official election material or ballot

-- Use any menace, force, threat or unlawful means to hinder or deter any voter from voting, or obtain a vote for or against any candidate or ballot measure
+4. Using force, threat or unlawful means to hinder or deter any voter from voting, or to obtain a vote for or against any candidate or ballot measure

 FILING A VIOLATION